 - Regular reviews of individual targets

-Support from Deputy Headteacher for Inclusion, Family Worker or Welfare Assistant
+- Support from SENCo, Family Worker or Welfare Assistant

-- Information about local support groups such as PPS (Parent Partnership Service), FLAG (Families in Luton Autism Group), DADS (Autism group for Dads), CALM Children with Autism in Luton meetings), CHUMS (Bereavement Service for Children)
+- Information about local support groups such as IPS (Independent Parent Support group), FLAG (Families in Luton Autism Group), DADS (Autism group for Dads), CALM Children with Autism in Luton meetings), CHUMS (Bereavement Service for Children)

 - Meetings with external professionals to discuss any reports written by them